xpressio/delicious2firefox/README.md

     d2f.py <your-ybookmarks.sqlite-file>

 This will create a file called `fbm.html`, containing all your bookmarks in the Netscape bookmark file format.
-This file can be imported to Firefox as described here: https://support.mozilla.org/en-US/kb/import-bookmarks-html-file.
+This file can be [imported to Firefox](https://support.mozilla.org/en-US/kb/import-bookmarks-html-file).

 ### Tag to Folder Conversion
 Tags used in delicious are converted to folders in the html file.